 Most adults will recover completely from hepatitis B without treatment.
 But some people may develop a chronic hepatitis B infection, which lasts for more than 6 months.
 People who develop a chronic hepatitis B infection may be at risk of developing cirrhosis and liver cancer.

 A blood test is used to diagnose hepatitis B. People who have had hepatitis B once already probably won’t get it again.
 This is because they developed antibodies to it when they first were infected and now they are immune to the infection.
 For people who don’t naturally recover from hepatitis B on their own, the infection should be monitored with blood tests, called liver function tests, for the rest of their lives.
 For more testing information, you can find free and low-cost testing for both STDs and HIV at GetTested.CDC.gov.

 There is no cure for hepatitis B, but most people who were infected as adults clear the infection from their body on their own.
 People who do develop chronic hepatitis B should speak to their regular doctor about treatment options.
 People with liver damage may need to be treated while people without liver damage may not need treatment.

 The treatment options won’t cure hepatitis B, but they can decrease the severity of the infection and prevent liver damage as well as reduce the risk of transmitting it to someone else.
 Sometimes, people are prescribed antiviral medications, like Truvada, which can be used to treat hepatitis B.

 How can hepatitis B be prevented?

-Use condoms and water-based lube during sex (change between partners);
+- Use condoms during sex (and put on a new one between partners);